Xiangyun (Auspicious clouds): Association with Taoism and Chinese cosmology

 The clouds physical characteristics (being wispy and vaporous in nature) were associated with the Taoist concept of qi (气 (氣)), especially yuanqi, and the cosmological forces at work; i.e. the yuanqi was the origins of the Heavens and Earth, and all things were created from the interaction between the yin and yang.
 As the ancient pictograph of qi looked like rising steam, ancient Chinese believed that the Qi was the clouds and the clouds was the qi.

 Association with deities, Chinese Immortals, and the Will of Heaven

-Early in its history, clouds were often perceived under a ritual or liturgical lens where xiangyun were often times associated with the presence of deities and were considered a good omen indicating the arrival of good fortune.
+Early in its history, clouds were often perceived under a ritual or liturgical lens where xiangyun were oftentimes associated with the presence of deities and were considered a good omen indicating the arrival of good fortune.

 In Chinese mythologies, mythological creatures and deities use clouds as their mount.
 Clouds were also closely associated with the Chinese immortals (called xian) and their residence on Mount Penglai.

 Xiangyun were also symbolic motifs which implied immortality.